Boeing P-8 Poseidon: Operations

 In 2014, several Indian Navy P-8Is conducted search operations for the missing Malaysia Airlines Flight 370.
 The Indian Navy inducted the first squadron in November 2015.
 The aircraft, based in INS Rajali, was deployed during the search operations of the wreckage after the 2016 Indian Air Force An-32 crash in the Bay of Bengal.
 P-8Is were deployed in the 2017 Doklam Standoff between the Indian Army and China's People's Liberation Army.
 Indian Navy P-8Is also monitored Pakistani Army units during the 2019 Pulwama standoff.
 On 4 June 2019, one of the P-8I aircraft was deployed in during the search and rescue operations following 2019 Indian Air Force An-32 crash.

 In August 2024, it was announced that the Indian Navy's P-8I fleet will be maintained by Air India Engineering Services Limited (AIESL), a subsidiary of Air India, which signed a deal with Boeing for receiving training for its personnel.
 AIESL had already overhauled the landing gear of the entire fleet.
+The Indian Navy has also signed an agreement with the Royal Australian Air Force for KC-30A's to potentially refuel Indian P-8Is during long-range operations.

 During Exercise Konkan 2025 conducted between UK Carrier Strike Group 2025 and -led Carrier Battle Group, included an anti-submarine warfare operation.
 Royal Navy Merlin Mk2 helicopters operating from and and Indian Navy P-8I Neptune aircraft were deployed during the operation, while an Indian submarine was the target.
+Indian P-8Is also coordinated search and rescue efforts for the crew of IRIS Dena, sunk by a US submarine off the coast of Sri Lanka during the 2026 Iran war.